From Muller to Parity and Rabin Automata: Optimal Transformations Preserving (History) Determinism: Introduction

 \subsection{Context}

 \subparagraph{Games and automata for LTL synthesis.} "Games" and "automata" over infinite words form the theoretical basis for the verification and synthesis of reactive systems; we refer to chapters 2,~4, and~27 of the recent Handbook of Model Checking~\cite{PitermanPnueli2018Handbook,Kupferman2018Handbook,BloemCJ2018Handbook} for a broad exposition of this research area.
 A milestone objective is the synthesis of reactive systems with specifications given in \emph{Linear Temporal Logic} (LTL).
-The original approach of Pnueli and Rosner~\cite{PR89Synthesis} using automata and games devised more than four decades ago is still at the heart of the state of the art synthesis tools~\cite{EKRS17FromLTLtoParity,LMS20SynthesisLTL,MichaudColange18Synt,MullerSickert17LTLtoDeterministic}.
+The original approach of Pnueli and Rosner~\cite{PR89Synthesis} using automata and games devised more than four decades ago is still at the heart of the state-of-the-art synthesis tools~\cite{EKRS17FromLTLtoParity,LMS20SynthesisLTL,MichaudColange18Synt,MullerSickert17LTLtoDeterministic}.
 The limiting factor in this method is the transformation of the LTL formula to a "deterministic" "parity" "automaton".
 This "automaton" is then used to build a "game", and a controller for the reactive system can be obtained from a "winning" "strategy" for this game.
-Most solutions to this problem (including the top-ranked tools in the SyntComp competitions~\cite{SyntCompReport22}, Strix~\cite{LMS20SynthesisLTL, MS21ModernisingStrix} and \texttt{ltlsynt}~\cite{MichaudColange18Synt}) first construct a "Muller" (or Emerson-Lei) "automaton", and then transform it into an equivalent "parity" "automaton".
+Most solutions to this problem (including the top-ranked tools in the SyntComp competitions~\cite{SyntCompReport22}, Strix~\cite{LMS20SynthesisLTL, MS21ModernisingStrix} and \texttt{ltlsynt}~\cite{MichaudColange18Synt}) first construct a "Muller" (or Emerson-Lei) "automaton", and then transform it into an equivalent "parity" "automaton" (we remark that, nevertheless, synthesis procedures avoiding the construction of "deterministic" automata have been proposed, for example, via the use of universal "coB\"uchi" automata~\cite{KV05Safraless}).
 The use of an intermediate "Muller" "automaton" is also present (although sometimes implicitly) in the most recent improvements in the determinisation of "B\"uchi" "automata" towards "deterministic" "parity" "automata"~\cite{LodingP19,Piterman2006fromNDBuchi,Schewe2009tighter}.
-For this reason, understanding transformations of "Muller" "automata" and finding efficient procedures for it is of great importance.
+For this reason, understanding transformations of "Muller" "automata" and finding efficient procedures for them is of great importance.